Going Out to Dinner with Kids While on a Sleep Schedule

 Luckily, you do have a bit more flexibility with Quiet Time.
 Naptime needed to be at a very specific time when your little one was perfectly primed for sleep.
 Quiet Time, however, is meant as a restful awake time.
 You can adjust its timing to work better with your family’s schedule.
 That means it’s totally fine to push it back in order to sync it with a younger sibling’s afternoon nap!

-Plan on one hour of Quiet Time per day.
+We recommend planning on one hour of Quiet Time per day.
 Yes, this may be much shorter than the previous nap time.
 However, an hour is a realistic maximum for how long you can expect a toddler to entertain himself productively.

 How Do I Keep My Toddler Busy During Quiet Time?

+Buy four to six plastic bins.
+Fill each bin with Quiet Time activities.
+The bin should only come out at Quiet Time to maintain the novelty.
 Switch the bins out weekly so the activities stay new and exciting.
 Toddlers grow bored quickly and will cooperate much more easily when they are excited about new toys, or toys they haven’t seen for a while.

 Toddlers will thrive with activities that give them a task to do, or something that stimulates their sense of touch.
 Check these ideas out to get you started, and find more on our Pinterest Board.